 Don’t give too many messages, don’t steer your potential clients in 500 directions—just coach them to the next step in the conversion process.
-There’s no magic number, but I’d recommend trimming your Linktree down to three buttons or less.
+There’s no magic number, but instead of starting to add as many links as you can think of, I’d recommend trimming your Linktree down to three buttons or less.

 Okay, so now we’re tracking on why you need to slim down your CTA button count, let’s talk button copy.

 Your Linktree or landing page call-to-action text needs to be clear—not clever.
 Watch your digital habits, and notice how many times you appreciate when a button is clear as a bell: Start My Free Trial, Get My Download Now, Search Notes.
 Bossy, authoritative copy just WORKS when it comes to CTAs.